GabrielMurry/react-text-gradients-and-animations/README.md

 # LinearTextGradient

 The <code>LinearTextGradient</code> component is used to apply a linear gradient on text.
-The comonent can be used inside HTML text elements (such as <code>h1</code>) or HTML text elements can be children of the <code>LinearTextGradient</code> component as shown below:
+It can be used inside HTML text elements (such as <code>h1</code>) or HTML text elements can be children of the <code>LinearTextGradient</code> component as shown below:

 ```javascript
 <LinearTextGradient angle={90} colors={["#fafa6e", "#39b48e"]}>